nipy/nipy/doc/devel/code_discussions/coordmap_notes.rst

 Without specifying the direction of x,y,z we just don't know.

-    You can of course create a new coordinate system describing, for instance the scanner space, where the first coordinnate is not x, and the second not y, ... but I am not sure what this means: x, y, and z, as well as left or right, are just names.
+    You can of course create a new coordinate system describing, for instance the scanner space, where the first coordinate is not x, and the second not y, ... but I am not sure what this means: x, y, and z, as well as left or right, are just names.
 The only important information between two coordinate systems is the transform linking them.